 These minor errors make it much harder to interpret and compare data.
-Instead of having a single figure to analyze, you’re forced to check in multiple locations and add up the information for an accurate interpretation of what’s happening.
+Instead of having a single figure to analyze, you’re forced to check multiple locations and add up the information in order to accurately interpret your data..

 The issue can get even worse if you’re working with a marketing team.
-You might end up with numerous variations for every parameter, diluting your data to the point of it becoming useless.
+You might end up with numerous variations for every parameter, diluting your data and making it worthless.

 6. Creating New Campaign Names for Every Different Medium and Source

-In addition to naming campaigns improperly, some marketers miss the larger picture.
+In addition to naming campaigns improperly, many marketers miss the larger picture.

 Most of us use multiple marketing channels – blog posts, email, social media, etc. – to accomplish our various business objectives.
 But when it’s time to define UTM parameters, we treat each link as if they’re a discrete entity without connection to any other.

 Let’s say you’re trying to convince customers to buy a new product shortly after launch.
-You’re using social media and email marketing in a joint effort to do this.
+You’re using social media and email marketing in a joint effort.
 A common mistake is to define new campaigns for every new source and medium (Twitter launch, Facebook launch, Email launch, etc.)

-More and more of our marketing today is a multi-channel, integrated effort and so to establish an effective marketing campaign, it is important to understand how these UTM parameters can be utilized in a variety of media platforms such as Facebook.
+More and more of our marketing today is a multi-channeled integrated effort and so in order to establish an effective marketing campaign, it is important to understand how these UTM parameters can be utilized in a variety of media platforms such as Facebook.

-Using UTM tracking codes might seem intimidating at first glance, but it doesn’t need to be.
+Using UTM tracking codes might seem intimidating at first glance, but it doesn’t have to be.

 An awareness of the most common mistakes will help make it that much easier to navigate the learning curve and make the most of precious visitor data.
 There’s no better time to start than now.